 If there’s a harder hitting fish in our region I haven’t found it yet!
 These fish are native to the region and are never stocked.
 Big pike love soft-finned forage fish and cold water.
 They find plenty of each here in the Finger Lakes.
 Pike are neglected in this area due to the fact that most anglers target trout, salmon, bass and perch!

-Cayuga Lake provides solid pike fishing every year in its southern portions - it isn't great, but it's not bad and there always seems to be some fish around in the 32" to 36" range.
+Cayuga Lake usually provides solid pike fishing every year in its southern portions - it hasn't been great over the past couple years.
+Usually it's not bad and there often are some fish around in the 32" to 36" range.
 The north end of Cayuga's pike fishing has gotten a little better over the past few years.
 We'll see what happens, but we encountered pike nearly everytime we went pickerel or perch fishing up there in 2016.
 Keeping the lamprey population in check helps the pike out.
+I don't see Cayuga being very good for pike in 2018.
+High water during the spring of 2017 may help the spawn.

 Owasco is coming on strong as a top-notch pike fishery.
-I expect Owasco to provide the best pike fishing in the region over the next couple years.
 The fish appear healthy and well-fed and there are very solid numbers of young fish here.

 Keuka Lake offers an occasional bonus fish.
 Pike love just about any lure, especially flashy, gaudy colored ones.
 Fly-fishing is deadly for pike of all sizes and I consider fly-fishing for pike one of my specialties.